BUILD AND CONFIGURATION REVIEWS

 Having a configuration security review based benchmarking process in place ensures that vulnerabilities are reduced to minimum at the start of the asset lifecycle.
 Should your requirements mean looking around entire estate, read more about our full range of penetration testing services.

 Build review is the process of examining a software build to ensure that it meets quality standards.
 The purpose of build review is to catch any errors or problems with the build before it’s released.
 This can help prevent issues from occurring in production and can save time and money by catching problems early on.

 Build and Configuration Reviews Methodology

 A secure review involves assessing the operating systems, databases, devices or network equipment.
-It involves configuration and analysis phase followed by reporting as per the agreed format.
-Unlike penetration testing that involves security review from the surface, based on the running services, build and configuration reviews explore the specific host’s configuration for instance, mobile devices, network devices, firewall configuration or any other assets.
+It involves configuration and analysis phase followed by reporting as per the agreed form.
+Unlike penetration testing that involves security review from the surface, based on the running services, build review and configuration reviews explore the specific host’s configuration for instance, mobile devices, network devices, firewall configuration or any other assets.